Home » Autism Advocacy » Center Stage: Famous People With Autism

 Image credit: Deborah Wilbanks

 “Asperger’s doesn’t define me.
-It’s a condition that I have to live with and work through, but I feel more relaxed about myself,” says Boyle.
-“People will have a greater understanding of who I am and why I do the things I do.”
+It’s a condition I must live with and work through, but I feel more relaxed about myself,” said Boyle.
+“People will have a greater understanding of who I am and why I do what I do.”

 Dan Aykroyd